david-degusta/GeneticDrift/README.md

 Genetics lecture at Santa Clara University.

 Biological Specifications:
-Two alleles (I have a separate version that does three alleles) User-specified genotype frequencies
-    Thus user-specified allele frequencies
-    Default is 30% homozygous for "allele 1", 40% heterozygous, 30% homozygous for "allele 2"
-         Thus default allele frequencies are 50% allele 1, 50% allele 2
-    Default is to do 10 simulations each of population sizes 10, 100, and 1000 Random mating
+Two alleles (I have a separate version that does three alleles).
+User-specified genotype frequencies.
+Thus user-specified allele frequencies.
+Default is 30% homozygous for "allele 1", 40% heterozygous, 30% homozygous for "allele 2".
+Thus default allele frequencies are 50% allele 1, 50% allele 2.
+Default is to do 10 simulations each of population sizes 10, 100, and 1000.
+Random mating.
+Fixed population size, i.e., everyone survives, reproduces, and has two offspring.
-    Fixed population size
-    I.e., everyone survives, reproduces, and has two offspring

 Limitations and Possibilities:
     Currently, must change parameters in the code itself (though they are at least all globals at start of program).